civil-society-dev/civilsociety.dev/content/learning/linux/index.md

 ## Conclusion

-For civil society organizations committed to digital sovereignty, Linux represents both practical infrastructure and a compelling vision.
+For civil society organizations committed to digital self-determination, Linux represents both practical infrastructure and a compelling vision.
 By choosing Linux, organizations assert control over their fundamental computing environment, build internal capacity rather than dependency, and join a global community developing technology for human needs rather than market demands.

 The Civil Society Technology Foundation recognizes Linux as essential infrastructure for robust civil society in the digital age.
 By building on this foundation, organizations can create resilient, independent systems that genuinely serve their missions and communities.